ppant/deeplearning.ai-notes/README.md

 In this course, we'll learn about algorithms like Recurrent Neural Network (RNN's), LSTM (Long Short-Term Memory) and learn how to apply them with the sequence of data like natural language processing, speech recognition, music generation etc.

 **Update 18/09/2021:**
-I am preparing [Anki cards](https://apps.ankiweb.net/) for the same.
-Checkout first draft [here](https://github.com/ppant/anki/blob/main/PP__DL%20Specialization%20-%20Coursera.apkg)
+I am preparing [Anki flash cards](https://apps.ankiweb.net/) for the revising the contents of these notes.
+Please checkout my first draft [here](https://github.com/ppant/anki/blob/main/PP__DL%20Specialization%20-%20Coursera.apkg) feel free to contribute.

 Happy learning!